-The results indicate the LOLE would be 0.06 in 2015 and would increase to 0.16 by 2017 under the high load scenario.
-If the high load forecast were to materialize as projected, the year of need for resource adequacy would be advanced by about four years from 2020 in the base case to about 2016 in the high load scenario.
+The results indicate the LOLE would be 0.09 in 2016 and would increase to 0.16 by 2017 under the high load scenario.
+If the high load forecast were to materialize, the year of need for resource adequacy would be advanced by three years from 2020 in the base case to 2017 in the high load scenario.